conservationtechlab/cougarvision/README.md

 camera_traps_path: Path/To/CameraTraps/Directory
 ```

-- `home_dir` Should contain the path to this repositories root it will be prepended to the other paths in the config.
+- `home_dir` Should contain the path to this repositories root it will be prepended to the other paths in the config
+- `checkin_interval` The system will send an email letting you know it is still running at the given interval in hours
 - `checkpoint_frequency` Determines the frequency of which to create a checkpoint for Megadetector by the number of
   images processed set to -1 to not create any checkpoints
 - `username` `password` These email settings will be used to receive image attachments and send alert messages use a